Dr Guy Meadows

 Acceptance and Commitment Therapy, or ACT, is a so-called “third wave” cognitive-behavioral model of psychotherapy.
 It is an empirically based psychological intervention that uses acceptance and mindfulness strategies together with commitment and behavior-change strategies, to increase psychological flexibility.
 ACT has a fantastic evidence base across a wide range of treatment interventions including anxiety, depression and stress, many of which are associated with insomnia.
 The Sleep School is pioneering its use in chronic insomnia because we believe that a change is required in the way in which insomnia is managed.
 ACT differs from traditional Cognitive Behavioral Therapy (CBT) in that rather than trying to teach people to control their thoughts, feelings, sensations, memories and other private events, ACT teaches them to “just notice”, accept, and embrace these events, especially previously unwanted ones.
 We believe that acceptance of insomnia is the key to recovering from it because you can’t control your sleep and the more you try the further away it goes.

-What is your success rate?
 The majority of clients who attend The Sleep School and who implement all of the tools and techniques on a regular basis experience significant improvements in their sleep ranging from the complete abolition of their insomnia to greatly reduced in extreme cases.
-At the time of writing 83% of the people visiting The Sleep School hugely improved their sleep quality and were very happy with the progress they made.
+A 2011 internal report showed that 83% of the people visiting The Sleep School hugely improved their sleep quality and were very happy with the progress they made.
+At the time of writing The Sleep School are conducting a year long research project, whereby it will be tracking its clients to assess the efficacy of its approach, the results will be published early Summer 2015.

 Some Information In Brief. . .